of222au/1DV607-Objektorienterad-analys-och-design-med-UML/README.md

 # 1DV607-Objektorienterad-analys-och-design-med-UML
-Workshops done in the course during autumn 2015
+Workshops done in this course (autumn 2015)